OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 A channel as a group always has one data set.
 A channel defines a type of sensor data that is stored in its data set.
 Several channels form a data source.
 Further information on the structure is described further down in this specification.

 A data set is always of the HDF5 type `HDF5 Dataset`.
-Below is a list of ossible ways in which data can be stored in the RCM-DX:
+Below is a list of possible ways in which data can be stored in the RCM-DX:

 | Type of storage | Description |
 |---|------|